naturalis/mebioda/doc/week1/w1d5/lecture2.md

 | 8  | E    | 9    |
 | 9  | n4   |      |

-This way, for any focal node, its parent, children and siblings can be queried, e.g. given `n3`, retrieve the parent:
+This way, for any focal node, its parent, children and siblings can be queried in [SQL](https://en.wikipedia.org/wiki/SQL), e.g. given `n3`, retrieve the parent:

 ```sql
 select p.name from node as n, node as p where n.name = 'n3' and n.parent = p.id